Vestfold og Telemark: The merging process

 A possible merger of the counties has been discussed for several years with different constellations.
 Telemark County Council voted in April 2017 against a merge with Vestfold.
 Vestfold County Council voted for a merge with both Telemark and Buskerud.
 The Storting decided a merger of Telemark and Vestfold on 8 June 2017 with effect from 1 January 2020.

 The Language Council of Norway recommended the name Telemark og Vestfold as the name for the new county.
 However, Telemark County Council decided that the name Telemark under any circumstances had to be included in the new name, while Vestfold County Council suggested the name of Vest-Viken, which was criticized because the name was originally created by the Nazi Quisling regime during World War 2.
 The name Vest-Viken was in use when the Reichskommissariat administration merged the separate counties of Vestfold and Buskerud into a single administrative unit.
 It was also unfavoured because Telemark is mostly located outside the historical Viken area; at best the small coastal area of the county may be included in the periphery of Viken.
 Media in Norway, such as the state broadcaster NRK, mocked the proposal Vest-Viken as a "Nazi name".

 On 10 November 2017, Vestfold withdrew the proposal of Vest-Viken and it became apparent that both counties supported the Language Council's proposal on Telemark and Vestfold.
 Eventually the local politicians agreed on Vestfold og Telemark as a compromise, although Telemark politicians stated that Telemark should be the first part of the name, both for alphabetical reasons and because of the Telemark name's iconic status in Norway and internationally, a status that the Vestfold name lacks.
 As of 2018, Telemark og Vestfold is already the name of the relevant branches of several government agencies, and both name forms are widely used.

 As Vestfold was forcibly merged with Telemark, Svelvik Municipality decided to vote for a merger with Drammen Municipality, which would lead Svelvik to leave Vestfold county and join the new county of Viken on 1 January 2020.
-The vote turned in favor for merging with Drammen municipality, along with the former municipality of Nedre Eiker.
+The vote turned in favor for merging with Drammen municipality, along with Nedre Eiker Municipality.